Personal injury: No-fault compensation fund

 Some jurisdictions offer no-fault compensation systems for personal injury cases, or types of personal injury cases, whereby an injured person can recover compensation from a fund or insurance program without regard to who is at fault for the person's injury.
 For example, in the United States, most injuries that occur while the injured person is working for an employer are compensated through a no-fault workers' compensation system.
 In New Zealand, the Accident Compensation Corporation provides no-fault compensation to all accident victims (including medical malpractice), and personal injury lawsuits are rare (except in cases of reckless conduct).
 Proponents of this system say that it results in faster, fairer awards to victims.
-In practice, it can lead to moral hazard, as it encourages people to engage in behavior they would otherwise avoid for fear of legal liability, such as putting out a trampoline for neighborhood children to use.
+Opponents argue that it can lead to moral hazards by encouraging people to engage in behavior they would otherwise avoid for fear of legal liability, such as putting out a trampoline for neighborhood children to use.